Is it Just the Winter Blues or SAD?

 Winter Blues

-The winter blues, often referred to as seasonal blues or winter slump, describe a temporary and mild decline in mood and energy levels that some individuals experience during the colder months.
-The winter blues are thought to be linked to the reduction in sunlight exposure, which can affect the body’s internal clock and disrupt hormonal balances, particularly serotonin and melatonin.
+The winter blues are thought to be linked to the reduction in sunlight exposure, which can affect the body’s internal clock and disrupt hormonal balances—serotonin and melatonin in particular.

 Symptoms of the Winter Blues

-Symptoms of the winter blues may include:
+Winter blues symptoms may include:

-• a general sense of lethargy
+• A general sense of lethargy

-• increased fatigue
+• Increased fatigue

-• changes in sleep patterns
+• Changes in sleep patterns

-• a subtle shift in mood towards feeling down or less motivated
+• A subtle shift in mood towards feeling down or less motivated

 Seasonal Affective Disorder (SAD)

-SAD is a type of depression linked to changes in seasons, particularly the winter, and is more common for people living in the northern hemisphere.
 People who experience the onset of SAD find it starts sometime in the autumn and lasts through the winter until the spring arrives.

 SAD Symptoms